Cognitive Screening for Mature Adults

 However, as we have all seen, some older adults do have more challenging difficulties with memory, conversation, or familiar daily tasks that are not just normal aging.
 If this seems to be happening to you or to someone close to you, whether you are 55, 70, or 85 and beyond, it can be very frightening and frustrating.
 It may also be very hard to decide what to do or how to manage, when these type of challenges arise.
 Sometimes, it can even feel easier to simply go on as if these difficulties are not happening at all...

-A brief screening assessment can help sort out normal age-related change from the unexpected difficulties that need to be taken care of.
+A Neurocognitive Screening Assessment can help sort out normal age-related change from the unexpected difficulties that need to be taken care of.
 It is important to know that even the problematic types of cognitive difficulties in older adults can have many different causes, some of which can be slowed or even completely reversed, if the underlying cause is identified and the right treatments put in place.

 In short, there are many good reasons to seek cognitive assessment, and whatever new information such an assessment may uncover, KNOWING MORE about what is happening is HELPFUL -- for you, for your doctors, and for your loved ones.